-In a HELOC, the value of a house provides the collateral for a line of credit.
+In a HELOC1, the value of a house provides the collateral for a line of credit.
 The lines of credit generally have fixed terms, and derive their value from a formulation of a specified percentage of a home's appraised value minus the balance still outstanding on the mortgage.
 Every lender and particular HELOC offering is different, so the Consumer Financial Protection Bureau (CFPB) recommends shopping around and looking for a loan that fits a particular borrower's needs.

 The government agency noted that when setting up a HELOC, homeowners typically have to pay an appraisal fee, application fee and potentially a percentage point of the credit limit up front.
 As with normal mortgages, there are closing costs associated with paying the attorneys and other professionals handling the case.
 There are also fees such as membership or maintenance charges, as well as potential transactional fees.